-Perhaps one of the most popular flooring choices, hardwood floors add style and value to a home while minimizing dust, animal dander and other common allergens.
+Hardwood floors are one of the most popular flooring choices for people with allergies.
+Wood floors add style and value to a home while minimizing dust, animal dander and other common allergens.
 Hardwood flooring is available in both solid hardwood and engineered hardwood, which is constructed of layers of wood compressed together for maximum durability.
 Both types of wood floors are high-quality, long-lasting and easy to keep clean, making them one of the best choices for anyone with allergies.

 Consult the Experts at 50Floor to Find the Best Flooring for Allergies

 For the best selection of hypoallergenic flooring choices and personalized service, choose 50Floor.
 We bring the samples to you, so you can shop from the comfort of your own home and choose the right flooring for your home.
 Then, we take care of all of the installation details, so the whole process is quick, easy and convenient.